 Benefits of Amazon Prime Student Membership

-Amazon Prime Student begins with a six-month free trial, which is far better than the usual one-month free trial with Amazon Prime.
+An Amazon Prime Student membership begins with a six-month free trial, which is far better than the usual one-month free trial with Amazon Prime.
 However, there are a few limitations during the trial.

 During the free trial, students do not have access to Prime Music or the Kindle Lending Library.
 After the free trial ends, the Prime Student price of $49 per year is charged, and your student gains full access to Prime benefits.

 When a student graduates, or after four years as an Amazon Prime Student member, whichever comes first, the account will automatically upgrade to a regular Amazon Prime account at the usual price.

 - Enjoy Free Two Day Shipping